mannoeu/custom-hooks/docs/useDebug.md

 # `useDebug` 🐛

-React hook that returns a function that logs arguments in a different production environment.
+React hook that returns a function that logs arguments.
+You can control log visibility/hiding by sending the active parameter (true or false).
+Don't worry, when `process.env.NODE_ENV === "production"` will not log.

 ## Usage